 There are many call centers in Portugal that are regularly looking for workers.
 Some of these are:

 Teleperformance is a multinational call center with offices in Lisbon, Porto, Setúbal, and Convilhã.
 You can quickly look for jobs on their site and filter your search by language, including:

 Positions in Teleperformance are often directly for the company.
 Sometimes the company subcontracts other corporations.
 This is not limited to customer service, but also other positions for organizations like Microsoft, for example.
 Wages start at around €9 an hour depending on the job.
 Additionally, employees generally rate the work climate positively.

-You might find the best job opportunities in Apple.
-In Portugal, the famous American company also has a call-center.
+You might find the best job opportunities at Apple.
+In Portugal, the famous American company also has a call center.
 They are continually searching for skilled, talented professionals who want to work for one of the world’s leading businesses.
 You’d most probably be doing customer support work.
-Depending on the job, salaries in the call-center start from around €9 to €10 per hour, and roles are available in more than one Portuguese region.
+Depending on the job, salaries in the call center start from around €9 to €10 per hour, and roles are available in more than one Portuguese region.

 TAP Air Portugal

 If you like traveling, TAP Air Portugal is a fantastic place to look for a job.
 They have many opportunities for employment, including a call center.
 TAP is a highly respected company, and they care about their employees.